How to make Word documents accessible

 - interactive components, like form fields

-- lines and background colours
+- the lines and the background

-- lines next to each other
+- lines shown next to each other

 How to check colour contrast